 \section{The transverse perturbations}

-In the previous Section, we discussed an idealized description which was homogeneous in the transverse plane.
-While this idealization provides a useful first approximation for modeling the heavy-ion collisions at sufficiently high energies, it cannot account for physical observables which depend on the structure of the plasma in the transverse plane.
-In this Section, we relax this condition by considering additional fields which aim to model the transverse dynamics.
-These additional fields arise a perturbations of the fully-nonlinear hydrodynamic equations \rfe{eq:MIS} around the attractor background.
+In the previous section, we discussed the Bjorken background solution, which is an idealized description where all the fields are homogeneous in the transverse plane.
+While this idealization provides a useful first approximation for modeling heavy-ion collisions at sufficiently high energies, it cannot account for physical observables which depend on the structure of the plasma in the transverse plane.
+In this section, we relax the transverse homogeneity condition by considering additional fields which aim to model the transverse dynamics.
+These additional fields arise a perturbations of the fully nonlinear hydrodynamic equations \rfn{eq:MIS} around the attractor background.